craftingcity/The-Known-World/Spike's Characters/Erin 'Fox' Bathal.md

 And then a man came to the school; called himself a Hawkford and promised me exactly what I desired.

 ### Time with the Hawkfords
 For a few years, I made myself a useful soldier.
-I think that the family had something against me; they never really wanted me on the inside, if you know what I mean.
+I exchanged blood for money.
+I think that the family had something against that; they never really wanted me on the inside, if you know what I mean.

-I ran quite a few Operations with my teams before the rumor of war came to me, and I was already too deep to say no to what was very obviously a trap.
-I am one of the few of us who survived - and nowadays only Boar (brute?) and Sparrow (archer).
-It was Hawkford money.
-I moved on; had to.
+I ran quite a few Operations with my teams before the rumor of war came to me, and I was already too deep to say no to what was very obviously a suicide run.
+I am one of the few of us who survived - and nowadays only Boar and Sparrow are with me.
+It was good money, but I moved on; I had to.

-We've been working odd jobs together for a while now, my last few House buddies and I. That message rings true in my mind still; about how I was...
+Money's shit now.
+Odd jobs don't pay well.

 ### Living "Beyond my Time"
 ##### Session One; 06/27/23